ma-ji/amgps/_pages/assignments.md

 Your replication report itself needs to be replicable.
 Each group will be assigned to verify another group's replication report and provide a _verification report_.
 Ideally, your group should be able to replication another group's replication with the information provided in the replication report.
 The verification report should point out, for example:

 - Whether you can or cannot replicate the replication study, and why.
-- Whether the theorization and operationalization is sound.
+- Whether the theorization and operationalization are sound.
 - Whether the analysis is robust.
 - Whether the findings and conclusions are valid.
 - How the replication study can be improved.